Nintendo 3DS Architecture

 A Nokia 5230 (2009), a red 3DS (2011) and a Raspberry Pi Model B (2012), all carrying an ARM11.

-In case you haven’t heard about them before, ARM11s are best known for powering the 2006-2009 generation of smartphones (back when many of them featured a keypad or a clamshell design).
+In the end, ARM11s became known for powering the 2006-2009 generation of smartphones.
+This generation featured a mix of keypad, clamshell and full touchscreen designs.
 If you owned a Nokia N95, 5230 or the first iPhone, you’ve used an ARM11.
 This also applied to many high-end cameras, GPS or similar peripherals.
 Curiously enough, other manufacturers like RIM and Samsung held onto the Intel XScale until 2009.
-Last but not least, the ARM11 was also the choice of CPU for the first Raspberry Pi.
+On a side note, the ARM11 was also the choice of CPU for the first Raspberry Pi.

 Now, by the time Nintendo adopted the ARM11, its creator had already succeeded it with the Cortex-A series.
 This is nothing but expected, as Nintendo’s model favours cost-effectiveness over avant-garde CPUs.
 Look at it from another way, saving in CPU costs allows them to focus their budget on other aspects of the console, you’ll soon see.